godotengine/godot-website/collections/_article/godot-foundation-update-dec-2024.md

 3. A public project priorities document
 4. A public trademark policy

-### Asset Store
+### Asset store
 We have been working towards an initial version of the asset store for a while now.
 It has taken us some time to get the legal aspects into place and a design agreed upon.

-We will have a dedicated announcement soon with more information!
+We expect to have an early access version of the site up and running by the end of the year and we will begin inviting testers to help us polish it and get it ready for a full release sometime in 2025.

-### Job Board
+### Job board
 We aim to have a place for people to post that are looking to hire Godot developers to add to their game team or Godot contributors to fix high priority bugs that may be impacting your team.

-In addition to a job board, we will be curating a list of service providers who have shown that they offer services in the Godot Ecosystem to make it easy to find someone to contract with if you need support or any other services.
+In addition to a job board, we will be curating a list of service providers who have shown that they offer services in the Godot ecosystem to make it easy to find someone to contract with if you need support or any other services.

-Much of the foundational work for this has been finished, but it will likely be released after the asset store so we can focus our efforts more on the asset store.
+Much of the foundational work for this has been finished, but it will likely be released after the asset store so we can focus our efforts more on that first.

-### Project Priorities
+### Project priorities
 Soon we will be adding a project priorities page to our website to give the community more clarity on the direction of development.